thelpb/quicktime/README.md

 This has no impact on the raid / extraction timer.

 ## How to install
-1. Download the latest release from the SPT AKI hub -OR- build from source.
+1. Download the latest release or you can build from source but that's up to you to sort out if you are so inclined.
-2. Extract the contents of the zip file `thelpb.quicktime` into your root SPT-AKI directory near `EscapeFromTarkov.exe`.
+2. Extract the contents of the zip file 'thelpb.quicktime.zip' into your root SPT-AKI directory near 'EscapeFromTarkov.exe'.
-3. Inside `BepInEx/plugins` folder you should see `thelpb.quicktime.dll`
+3. Inside 'BepInEx/plugins' folder you should see 'thelpb.quicktime.dll'.

 ![preview](https://i.imgur.com/vKRw58b.gif)